tez-capital/docs.tez.capital_content/en/tezbake/tutorials/migrating-from-kiln.md

 summary: Step-by-step guide for Kiln users migrating to TezBake, covering Ledger setup, node bootstrap, and post-migration verification
 ---

-> **⚠️ Migration path:** Use this guide only when moving an existing Kiln baker to TezBake.
+> **⚠️ WARNING: Migration Path:** Use this guide only when moving an existing Kiln baker to TezBake.
 For a fresh setup, follow [Baking on Mainnet](/tezbake/tutorials/baking-on-mainnet/) and use TezSign for new tz4 consensus and companion keys.

 Kiln is being sunset.
 If you're currently baking with Kiln, **TezBake** by [Tez Capital](https://tez.capital) is the recommended migration path.
 It's a modern, actively maintained baking tool that manages your entire stack — node, baker, signer, DAL — under one CLI.

 This guide walks you through the migration step by step.

-> **TezBake runs on Linux and macOS** (Ubuntu 22.04+, Debian 12+, or macOS with Apple Silicon / Intel).
+> **ℹ️ INFO:** TezBake runs on Linux and macOS (Ubuntu 22.04+, Debian 12+, or macOS with Apple Silicon / Intel).
 Linux is recommended for production bakers, but macOS is fully supported.

 ---